terU3760/tensorflow_proxy-nca/README.md

 Edit file config_cars_tensorflow.json, let "root" point to your "cars_data" directory.

-To train directly, in the cloned project root directory, type:
+To train directly, in the root directory if the cloned project, type:

 ```
 python train.py